Ashwin-0022/SHAcon/README.md

 ## Note ⚠️

-When using Revert mode, make sure to add your custom password dictionary to 'passfile.txt'.
+When using Revert mode, make sure to add your custom wordlist dictionary to 'passfile.txt'.